magmax/livedoc/README.rst

 Feature                               Concordion  Fitnesse  RobotFramework  LiveDoc
 ====================================  ==========  ========  ==============  =======
-Markdown support                      Yes         No        No              Yes Customizable output                   No          No        No              Planed Xunit integration                     Yes         Yes       Yes             Planed REST test facilities                  No          No        Yes             Planed Tables to write examples              Yes         Yes       Yes             Planed
+Markdown support                      Yes         No        No              Yes Customizable output                   No          No        No              Yes Xunit integration                     Yes         Yes       Yes             Planed REST test facilities                  No          No        Yes             Planed Tables to write examples              Yes         Yes       Yes             Planed